TheRenegadeCoder/sample-programs-website/docs/projects/factorial/elixir/index.md

 {% endraw %}

-Factorial in Elixir was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [Elixir](https://sampleprograms.io/languages/elixir) was written by:

-- Parker Johansen
 - Jeremy Grifski
 - pearl2201
+- Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 14:19:14.
 The solution was first committed on Oct 12 2019 09:32:34.
 As a result, documentation below may be outdated.